-This coconut date spread is naturally sweet and perfect for slathering on your favorite bread or morning toast.
+This coconut date spread recipe is naturally sweet and perfect for slathering on your favorite bread or morning toast.
 You can even add a spoonful to oatmeal for some sweetness.

 I have a nut butter problem.